1. The Desktop Pick and places Machine

 - Look-down vision will view the highest of the component before picking it up for its pick-up location.

-It then calculates its centering location and compares it to its image file from the stored database, then picks up the components and transfers it to its position onto the printed circuit board.
+It then calculates its centering location and compares it to its image file from the stored database, then picks up the components and transfers them to their position onto the printed circuit board.

 - Applicable component range: 0402 – 15 mm